ellipticobj/ellipticobj/README.md

 i occasionally watch [anime](https://anilist.co/user/ellipticobj/)

 ## 💡 what i can do
-i am decent at python
+i am decent at python and rust!
-im learning rust!
 i have a tiny bit of experience with app dev using swiftui and jetpack compose
 i occasionally do ctfs with my friends (although im kinda bad at it)
 i can do some basic web dev using html, css and js